Floresj4/angular-forms/README.md

 ng build --aot --prod --base-href=/angular-forms/
 ```

 Builds the project with the production flag (although no production specific configurations), ahead-of-time compilation, and the base-href configured as /angular-forms/.
-The base-href is configured as /angular-forms/ to support github pages hosting - [this repository is hosted here](https://floresj4.github.io/angular-forms/).
+The base-href is configured as /angular-forms/ to support github pages hosting, see URL above.